PAYING DELEGATE TERMS AND CONDITIONS

 5.0 GENERAL OBLIGATIONS OF THE PARTICIPANT

 5.1 It is the responsibility of the Participant to check and ensure that they obtain (at the Participant’s expense), all necessary and appropriate documents for entry in to the country where the Event is to be held.
 This includes, but is not limited to, valid passport, visa, vaccination certificates, health and personal insurance documents for duration of the Event and for any period thereafter.
-The Organiser will provide a visa letter upon request by the Participant but only after payment has been received in full for the Delegate Passes.
+Upon request, the Organiser will provide a confirmation letter that the Participant is attending the Event but only after payment has been received in full for the Delegate Passes.
 The Organiser, its employees, contractors and agents are unable to provide advice to Participants regarding entry requirements and shall not be held responsible for obtaining documentation on behalf of Participants or for failure by Participants to obtain these.

 5.3 The Participant further agrees that it shall: